 - the dynamics of glaciological, hydrological and biogeochemical processes that operate during the Arctic summer

 - the interactions between physical, chemical and biological processes within glaciers.

 Upon completing the course, the students will have skills in:

-- General fieldwork skills, including observational and recording skills in an Arctic outdoor environment.
+- general fieldwork, including observational and recording skills in an Arctic outdoor environment

 Upon completing the course, the students will have competence in:

 - organisational skills for effective and successful recording of field observations